graphqlworkshop/snowtooth-federation-lab/README.md

 }
 ```

-## Challenge 4: Resolve external Trails
+## Challenge 4: Resolve external Trails (✅complete)

-From the `lifts` service, we need to extend the `Lift` type to resolve `Trail` entities.
-The following query should work from the gateway:
+Now we can request any data about a trail under the `trailAccess` field:

 ```graphql
 query {